 1. Learn to Pick the Right Wave

-For a beginner, all waves are the same: the bigger, the better.
-Advanced surfers know how a wave will be breaking.
+All waves are the same for a beginner: the bigger, the better.
+Advanced surfers know how a wave will break.

 Watch for the highest sections when a wave appears on the horizon.

 Remember: if the wave line is leveled, it will be closing out.
 Also, take a look at the back of the wave as it passes you and check how it breaks.

 2. Fine-Tune the Position on the Peak

 After watching where the wave is breaking more, make a few calculations, keeping in mind your take-off time and the speed of the wave.